WujekPuchatek/dicom-viewer/README.md

 # DICOM Viewer

-This application is written in Rust and provides functionality for parsing and viewing DICOM files. ksje
+This application is written in Rust and provides functionality for parsing and viewing DICOM files in 3D or as montage of 2D images.

 ## Features

 - DICOM File Parsing: The library can parse DICOM files and extract the metadata and data elements.
 It uses a `DicomFileParser` struct for this purpose.
 The parser can read tags, value representations, and value lengths from the DICOM file.